 MGE's tariff rates include a provision for fuel cost recovery.
 The PSCW allows Wisconsin utilities to defer electric fuel-related costs, less excess revenues, that fall outside a symmetrical cost tolerance band.
-Any over/under recovery of the actual costs in a given year is determined in the following year and is then reflected in future billings to electric retail customers.
+Any over- or under-recovery of the actual costs in a given year is determined in the following year and is then reflected in future billings to electric retail customers.
 Over-collection of fuel-related costs that are outside the approved range will be recognized as a reduction of revenue.
-Prior to adoption of the new revenue recognition guidance, effective January 1, 2018, over-collected fuel-related costs were reflected in "Purchased power" expense.
-Under-collection of these costs will continue to be recognized in "Purchased power" expense in the consolidated statements of income.
+Under-collection of these costs will be recognized in "Purchased power" expense in the consolidated statements of income.
 The cumulative effects of these deferred amounts will be recorded in "Regulatory assets" or "Regulatory liabilities" on the consolidated balance sheets until they are reflected in future billings to customers.
 See Footnote 9.b. for further information.